runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 A small number of Snow-leopard and tiger Xhal'fae can be found in the mountanous areas of Quon Xi.
 While they still keep to a fairly austere lifestyle, they tend to retain more of the trappings of civilization - clothes, architecture, tools, etc. - than the 'fae of Kita Lau.

-During the Uon wars, most Xhal'fae got very good at masking their presence from magic, and as a consequence, many modern Xhal'fae naturallu have some form of magic resistance or evasion.
+During the Uon wars, most Xhal'fae got very good at masking their presence from magic, and as a consequence, many modern Xhal'fae naturally have some form of magic resistance or evasion.

 ### Xhao'fae